 The series is held at lunchtime on Fridays, during the regular undergraduate fall and spring terms.
 All graduate students in the EAPP Group, apart from M.Sc. students and first year direct entry Ph.D. students are expected to regularly present in the series.
 Each week's seminar will consist of a 35-40 minute talk followed by 5-10 minutes for questions.
 A short abstract for the upcoming talk will be circulated at the beginning of each week.

-The Brewer-Wilson series is convened by students in the EAPP Group who will work on organizing the schedule in consultation with the faculty.
-This year's conveners are Ramina Alwarda and Christian DiMaria.
+The Brewer-Wilson series is convened by students in the EAPP Group who organize the schedule in consultation with the faculty.
+The 2021-2022 conveners are Ramina Alwarda and Christian DiMaria.

 Where and when

-Seminars will be held on Zoom at 12:10 on Fridays beginning mid-September.
-A short abstract for the forthcoming talk will be circulated at the beginning of each week.
+Seminars for the Fall 2021 semester will be held on Zoom at 12:10pm on Fridays beginning mid-October.
+Seminars for the Winter 2022 semester may be held on-campus should conditions allow.
+The relevant Zoom meeting link will be circulated at the beginning of each week.